MoArtis/Unity-SV-FlexMotion-Website/input/documentation/change-animator-settings/index.md

 <?# Figure Src="/img/documentation/change-animator-settings-animator.jpg" Class="text-center" /?>

-The **FlexMotionAnimator** component has its own set of settings that affect every animation clips that will be played.
+The **FlexMotionAnimator** component has its own set of settings that affect every animation clip that will be played.
 Unlike the **FlexMotionLayer** settings, the animator settings are persistent.
 Here is a quick explanation of every setting: